12 Best Customer Service Software for 2025: Deliver Fast & Seamless Support

 The platform offers proactive chat invitations based on visitor behavior.
 This enables you to reach out to potential leads before they even ask.
 I found the chat interface fully customizable, which is great for white-labeling.

-Features like canned responses, file sharing, and chat transcripts help agents handle multiple conversations efficiently.
-Real-time visitor tracking and intelligent chat routing direct queries to the right agents, which speeds up response times.
+The best part is that a chatbot can be trained using your own website data.
+Plus, real-time visitor tracking and intelligent chat routing direct queries to the right agents, which speeds up response times.

 • Customizable chat greetings to align with your brand